 The Cities of Fort Collins and Loveland entered an agreement to create a Public Airport Authority to govern the Airport.
 The Authority was active for seven years until it was dissolved due to flaws in the original agreement in which the Authority was not granted the legal power to operate independently from the Cities as a true independent entity.

 The current airline terminal was constructed.
 The facility was designed to service smaller 19 passenger aircraft and supported an average of 25,000 passenger enplanements a year between 1991-1997.
-These flights were supported by Continental and United Express flying to the Denver International Airport.
+These flights were supported by Continental and United Express flying to the Stapleton International Airport.

 The Cities entered into an IGA Lease Agreement with the Airport Authority which required the Cities pay a lease payment to the Authority.
 This is also when the City of Loveland took over administration of the Airport, including finances, information technology, management analysis, policy analysis, purchasing, and risk management services.
 Fort Collins assumed responsibility over legal, management analysis, and policy analysis services.